ros-controls/ros2_control_demos/README.md

 *DiffBot*, or ''Differential Mobile Robot'', is a simple mobile base with differential drive.
 The robot is basically a box moving according to differential drive kinematics.

-##### Example 5: "Industrial Robots with externally connected sensor"
-*RRBot* - or ''Revolute-Revolute Manipulator Robot'' - a simple position controlled robot with an externally connected sensor.

 ##### Example 3